 - build queries using every available dimension and metric, including custom dimensions and meta data fields

 The visual query builder makes it easy for any user to quickly define their custom query and land data within minutes.

-Canvas adds data engineering to the resulting tables by:
+Canvas adds to the resulting tables by:

 - allowing you to add and remove views without affecting the underlying data that has already been stored